About Filing Online

-- Save time: You only prepare required items, and can start the filing process early.
+- Save time by preparing required items and starting the filing process early.

-- Gain efficiency: No CDs to burn, no paper to copy, and no postage to buy.
+- No CDs or thumb drives to create, no paper to copy, and no postage to buy.
 You will receive instant electronic confirmation that we received your report.

 - Use the Help Desk for assistance with technical questions

 - Contact us via email: LGCSFeedback@sao.wa.gov